 They have also gone to a lot of trouble to make their presentation readable and inspiring, aspiring to "the accessibility of Martin Gardner, the playfulness of Douglas Hofstadter, and the lyricism of Vladimir Nabokov".
-That's a bit of a reach, given this is a completely different genre to anything written by Nabokov (butterflies notwithstanding) and has significantly harder mathematics than anything in Gödel, Escher, Bach, let alone Gardner, but one can nevertheless tell that more attention has been paid to these matters than is usual in textbooks.
+That's a bit of a reach, given this is a completely different genre to anything written by Nabokov (butterflies notwithstanding) and has significantly harder mathematics than anything in Gödel, Escher, Bach or Gardner, but one can nevertheless tell that more attention has been paid to these matters than is usual in textbooks.

 A toolkit of methods is developed, but this is always well motivated and the emphasis is on telling a coherent story, on making a few key ideas and results as clear as possible.
 Concrete examples are worked through in detail, and the algorithms which are the central "protagonists" of the story are formally introduced and named when first encountered, helping to provide some structure.
 We are also given a feel for the connections of computation to the broader reaches of mathematics and physics.
 Only fragments of historical background are included, however, and a little ornamental material: many epigraphs, with most subsections having one, and a few illustrative halftones, of works of art, photos of computing machinery, and cartoons.